hyphacoop/organizing/2020-01-08-governance.md

     - Triage new tasks
     - missing labels [`wg:NULL`][l-none] | [`[priority-NULL]`][l-pri-none]

-- Did a triage in order except looked at missing labels
+- Did triage in order except for looking at missing labels

 ### Discussions

 - Governance and Operations boundary?
-    - dc: concern over just bolting Ops on, should be its own thing (even if meets together/has same people for now.)
+    - dc: concern over just bolting Ops on, should be its own thing (even if it meets together/has same people for now)
         - very different scale of action
-        - worried if/how operations gets "ghettoized" as the no one wants to do tasks if left by itelf
+        - worried if/how operations gets "ghettoized" as the no one wants to do tasks if they are left by themselves
     - pc: importance of defining roles
 - What makes a successful AGM?
 What is it not?
     - pc: Should feel celebratory.
 Assuming bare minimum requirements are already done.
 Shouldn't feel rote/procedural (despite things being stacked in favour of that happening)
-    - dc: Alleviates tensions from previous year and sets a course for upcoming, in motivating way.
-Not a place to initiate controversial convos.
+    - dc: Alleviates tensions from previous year and sets a course for upcoming year in a motivating way.
+Ideally, not a place to initiate controversial convos.
 If challenging topics, should have prep.
-No surprises.
+No surprises to most people there.
 - Proposal for Operations:
-    - New tag for "in between" tasks (`needs-review`, `ownership-issue`, `boundary-object`)
+    - New tag for "in between" tasks (e.g., could be `needs-review`, `ownership-issue`, `boundary-object`)
     - `wg:ops` as new tag, rename existing to `wg:infra`
     - "Ops" work (potentially) addressed at Governance WG for now.
 - Things to take to meeting today: